 Plaintiff Has the Right Not to Testify

 As you proceed through the hearings, the prosecution will continue to calculate the chances of success with the case.
 If the primary witness or plaintiff is not on his side, he usually can’t win.
-This is leverage you can always maintain.
+This is the leverage you can always maintain.
 You can refuse to testify for the prosecution.